brunoguilherme1/blueskypost/README.md

 tools/fetch_post.py
 ```

 This module parses the Bluesky URL, resolves the handle to a DID, retrieves the post thread, and returns a structured `BlueskyPost` object.

 ### 3. Text Planner

-The planner analyzes the post and decides:
+The planner reads the post and decides:

-* What the post likely means
+- What the post likely means
-* What context is missing
+- What context may be missing
-* Whether external search is required
+- Whether external search is required
-* Which search queries should be generated
+- Which search queries should be generated

-It returns structured JSON containing a draft explanation, unknown terms, confidence level, search decision, and queries.

 Main file: